ericyliu/versusUnityGame/README.md

 VersusUnityGame is a test game to be run with the Versus API written in the Unity Framework with C#.

-It is a bullethell style game where the player is a fighter jet and enemies spawned by the game come in waves.
-Points are awarded for every enemy killed.

-Multiplayer is planned where two players battle each other with various weapons.
+## About The Game

+- Modes Planned:
+  1. Single player bullethell style (http://www.youtube.com/watch?v=utGmwWVq-ck)
+    - points awarded for fighters killed
+    - won't be as cool as the video
+  2. Synchronous multiplayer mode
+    - each person controls a fighter
+    - 2-4 players battle in an arena
+    - last man standing wins

 ## Installation